What is Adoptee Remembrance Day?

 Tribute Donations – Make a tribute donation or start a fundraiser to Adoptees Connect, Inc. to honor the memory of a loved one who didn’t survive adoption.
 The more in person groups we plant, the less isolation and loneliness adoptees will feel which are directly impacting adoptees all over the world.

 Make A Meme – Make a viral memorial meme in honor of any adoptees that didn’t survive adoption.
 Share it on October 30th in their memory.
-Tag our Facebook page.
+Tag our Facebook and Instagram pages.

 Listen to Adoptee Centric Music – Our friend & fellow adoptee, Anne Heffron has given us permission to share her comprehensive list of adoptee centric music that was created by and for adoptees.
 To listen visit her Spotify list go here – You Don’t Look Adopted.